Spruce Grove Saints: Western Canada Cup

-The Western Canada Cup was a postseason tournament between the playoff champions of the Alberta Junior Hockey League (AJHL), British Columbia Hockey League (BCHL), Manitoba Junior Hockey League (MJHL), Saskatchewan Junior Hockey League (SJHL), and a previously selected host team from one of the leagues.
+The Western Canada Cup was a postseason tournament between the playoff champions of the AJHL, BCHL, Manitoba Junior Hockey League (MJHL), Saskatchewan Junior Hockey League (SJHL), and a previously selected host team from one of the leagues.
 It ran from 2013 to 2017 with the top two teams qualifying for the Royal Bank Cup Junior A national championship tournament.
 It replaced the Doyle Cup, which had been the qualifier for the AJHL and BCHL champions, and the ANAVET Cup, which had been the qualifier for the MJHL and SJHL champions.
 The qualifying system reverted the Doyle and ANAVET Cups in 2018.

 The tournament began with round-robin play between the five team followed by the top two teams playing in championship game and the third and fourth place teams playing in a semifinal game.
 The loser of the championship game then faced the winner of the semifinal game for the runner-up qualifier.
 The winner of the championship and the runner-up game advanced to the Royal Bank Cup.